 There are many different reasons for wealth gaps.
 One reason is that some people inherit a lot of money, while others don’t have any money passed down to them.

 Wealth gaps matter because they can create huge disparities in opportunities and life outcomes.
-People who have more money are often able to afford better education, health care, and housing, while those at the bottom of the wealth ladder often struggle just to survive.
+People with more money can often afford better education, health care, and housing, while those at the bottom of the wealth ladder often struggle to survive.
 This can lead to a wide variety of social problems.